 Yeo & Associates LLC can help you find specialist advice when necessary.

-Spousal maintenance is an amount, awarded by the Courts to be paid by the spouse with the higher income to the spouse with the lower income when a couple divorce.
+Spousal maintenance, or in a lot of cases, wife maintenance, is an amount awarded by the Courts to be paid by the spouse with the higher income to the spouse with the lower income when a couple divorce.
 It is only awarded if one party cannot support themselves without payments from the other.
 It can be awarded for a specified term or for life in some cases.

 The recipient will lose their right to receive the maintenance if they re-marry, however it does not end if they simply cohabit.